abhinav-1504/abhinav-1504/README.md

 💡 **Backend Quotes to live by:**
 - *“A great backend is like an iceberg—90% is invisible, but it’s what keeps everything afloat.”*
-- *“Frontend is the smile, backend is the heartbeat.”*
+- *“Frontend is the face, backend is the brain.”*
-- *“Scalability isn’t a feature—it’s survival.”*
+- *“Scalability isn’t an option—it’s the foundation.”*
-- *“Backends aren’t about code—they’re about trust, speed, and resilience.”*
+- *“The best backend is one the user never notices—it just works.”*
+- *“Backends don’t just serve requests, they serve reliability.”*